· 6 min read

 Most developers reduce exposed silver halide to metallic silver and leave the gelatin otherwise untouched; the negative’s density is purely a function of how much silver was deposited.
 Staining pyro developers behave differently.
 As they reduce silver they also deposit a coloured, image-wise dye in the gelatin, so the finished negative is part silver and part stain.
 The consequence is not cosmetic.
 Because the stain forms in proportion to the silver, it adds the most density exactly where a negative carries the most silver — in the highlights — and so functions as a contrast-reducing mask that is built into the image rather than applied as a separate step.

-The two agents responsible are pyrogallol (1,2,3-trihydroxybenzene) and pyrocatechin, more commonly pyrocatechol (1,2-dihydroxybenzene).
-Both are polyhydroxybenzenes that act as developing agents in alkaline solution, reducing exposed silver halide to silver.
-In doing so each agent is itself oxidised, and its oxidation products are the source of the stain.
+The two staining agents are pyrogallol (1,2,3-trihydroxybenzene) and pyrocatechin, more commonly pyrocatechol (1,2-dihydroxybenzene).
+Both are polyhydroxybenzenes that reduce exposed silver halide to silver in alkaline solution, and in doing so are themselves oxidised.
+It is the oxidation products that stain.

 The oxidation chemistry is well characterised outside photography.
-In weakly alkaline solution pyrogallol oxidises through a series of quinone intermediates to purpurogallin and related coloured products; kinetic studies of pyrogallol autoxidation, such as Abrash’s 1989 work in the International Journal of Chemical Kinetics, describe these coloured end-products and their absorption in the visible range.
-Critically, oxidation occurs preferentially at the development sites, where silver is being reduced, so the coloured product accumulates in register with the silver image rather than fogging the whole frame.
+In alkaline solution pyrogallol autoxidises through quinone intermediates to purpurogallin and related coloured products; kinetic studies, such as Abrash’s 1989 work in the International Journal of Chemical Kinetics, describe these end-products and their absorption in the visible.
+Crucially, the coloured product accumulates at the development sites, in register with the silver, rather than fogging the whole frame — but only because almost no sulphite is present to wash it away.
+In a conventional developer such as D-76, sodium sulphite dissolves the oxidation products before they can settle as image stain, and the same sulphite acts as a mild silver solvent that erodes grain edges.
+Stripping the sulphite is the single decision that preserves both the stain and the grain.

 How inversion, twirl, and rotary agitation move developer across the emulsion, the patterns they leave, and how each shapes evenness and contrast.